stevedatelier/Houdini-Simulations/README.md

 #### Dicing

 This is the most important part, the part you need to remember.
 The absolute best way to significantly reduce render times is by adjusting **shading quality**.
 The lower the number, the faster your render.
-There were no noticeable differences in my 2K rendrers after I lowered shading quality.
+There were no noticeable differences in my 2K renders after I lowered shading quality.

 Dicing > Shading Quality: Dial your number to as low as 0.25